juhulian/mpi-dissector/README.md

 This [Wireshark](https://www.wireshark.org/) Plugin dissect the general [Open MPI](http://www.open-mpi.org/) TCP-Traffic.

-Pleas note: It is a proof of concept plugin with no claim to completeness!
-Use at your own risk!
-It is only tested on a Linux machine with `Wireshark 1.99.2` and `Open MPI 1.8.4`.
+Please note: It is a proof of concept plugin with no claim to completeness!
+Usage at your own risk!
+It was only tested on a Linux machine with `Wireshark 1.99.2` and `Open MPI 1.8.4`.

 ## installation

-To install this dissector, pleas read the [README.plugins](https://code.wireshark.org/review/gitweb?p=wireshark.git;a=blob_plain;f=doc/README.plugins) at section `3.2 Permanent addition`.
+To install this dissector, please read the [README.plugins](https://code.wireshark.org/review/gitweb?p=wireshark.git;a=blob_plain;f=doc/README.plugins) section `3.2 Permanent addition`.
 The help file is also available in the Wireshark `doc` folder.

 ## features